CloudLabsAI-Azure/Migrating-DB-from-Single-Server-To-Flexible-Postgres/01-Getting-started.md

 ## Overview

-In this exercise, you will log in to the Azure Portal and review the pre-deployed resources as part of the lab environment.
+In this exercise, you will log in to the Azure Portal and review the lab environment.

 ### Getting Started with Lab